MalekBael/Amaurot/README.md

 ## Features

+Development is ongoing, but the current version includes:

 ### **Interactive Map Visualization**
 - **High-resolution map display** with zoom and pan controls
 - **Dynamic marker system** for NPCs, quests, FATEs, and points of interest